Diminished Value Claim: Texas

 Texas Diminished Value Law

-Market value is defined as the price that the property would bring if it were offered for sale by a willing but not obligated seller and purchased by a willing but not obligated buyer.
+Market value is defined as the price that the property would bring if offered for sale by a willing but not obligated seller and purchased by a willing, but not obligated buyer.
 Exxon Corp. v.
 Middleton, 613 S.W.2d 240, 246 (Tex.
 1981).

 Texas Standard Pattern Jury Instructions